Western Iowa Tech Community College: Campus

 The main campus is located near the corner of Stone Avenue and Gordon Drive in Sioux City.
 WITCC also has two main branch campuses in Denison, Iowa and Cherokee, Iowa, where there is also an on-campus conference center.
 Mapleton, Iowa and LeMars, Iowa also have "learning centers" that offer only a small number of classes.
 WITCC also offers online distance learning programs.

 The college has undergone extensive renovations in recent years.
 The student learning environments in the Kiser Building and community meeting area in the Corporate College have been re-done.
 In 2014, another housing complex, Prairie Place, was added to the Sioux City Campus and a permanent WITCC Le Mars Center was opened.

 A new student life and wellness center was opened in January 2012, named the Dunker Center after President Emeritus Robert E. Dunker.
 The two-story, 44,000 sq. foot facility contains a basketball court, two cross-court basketball courts, a volleyball court, and a three-lane walking/jogging track.
 Along the edges is a cardio fitness area with elliptical machines and treadmills, as well as a strength training room with free weights and Nautilus-style equipment.
 The college offers a selection of fitness classes in these facilities, made possible largely due to a challenge grant from The Kresge Foundation as well as community support.

+Western Iowa Tech opened the Rick and Marla Franck Career Academy at the Denison Campus in September 2025.
+The academy provides hands-on career training for high school students in the region, offering college credit and certifications.
+It is named in honor of longtime board member Rick Franck and his wife Marla.